joo7875/cracking-the-coding-interview/C9/2_socialNetwork.md

 - Too many users
 - Separate graph search engine from profile info database/server
 - In graph search engine, organize graphs in sorted order(e.g. 1 server stores 2 million nodes in alphabetical order, and engine can call the database storing nodes when it needs)
-- It would be troublesome to re-index the databases if more users starting with 'A' appy
+- It would be troublesome to re-index the databases if more users starting with 'A'
 - Could index by user_id numerical order (with half a billion users that's 10-digit number) => Shard database in numerical order **

 4. Points of Failure